Schulich-Ignite/website/content/blog/how to cheat at css.md

 |Vanilla CSS | A great place to start from, include [noraform](https://normform.netlify.app/) for even nicer forms| https://vanillacss.com/ |
 |Bare CSS | Will set defaults that will automatically turn off when you put classes on your elements.
 Making it a great starting place to build itteratively | http://barecss.com/ |

+Compared to semantic CSS these are often even less feature filled (and therefore also smaller), and require you to build **anything** more complicated than the essentials yourself.

 ### Extensions